Ashu-hub/All-About-MicroServices/MicroservceDesignPattern.md

 		Example Choreography based Saga:-
 		1) The OrderService receives the post/order request and created an order in a pending state.
-		2) It then emits an Ordere created event.
+		2) It then emits an Order created event.
 		3) The Customer's Service event handler attempts to reserve credit.
 		4) It then emits the event indicating the outcome.
 		5) The Order Service'sevent handler either approves or reject the order.

 		Example of Orchestrator based Saga:
-		1) The OrderService receives the post/order request, it then creates Create Order Saga Orchestrator
+		1) The OrderService receives the post/order request, it then creates Order Saga Orchestrator
 		2) This saga Orchestrator created an order in Pending State.
 		3) It then sends Reserve Credit command to Customer Service.
 		4) Customer Service attempt to reseve credit